Getting Quality Sleep Is More Important Than Ever For Your Immune System

 One great way to ease yourself into sleep is via calming adaptogens and magnesium supplements.*

-I particularly love magnesium+ by mindbodygreen that combines magnesium glycinate, which may promote relaxation; pharmaGABA to support sleep quality; and jujube, a fruit used in traditional Chinese medicine, which is often used to support healthy cortisol levels.*
+I particularly love sleep support+ by mindbodygreen that combines magnesium glycinate, which may promote relaxation; pharmaGABA to support sleep quality; and jujube, a fruit used in traditional Chinese medicine, which is often used to support healthy cortisol levels.*

 I also love herbal teas and tinctures, such as valerian, passionflower, hops, and lemon balm before bed.